-Our image of the willow tree represents the strength, stability and structure of the trunk, standing firm and withstanding the greatest of challenges.
+Our image of the willow tree represents the strength, stability, and structure of the trunk, standing firm and withstanding the greatest of challenges.
 The branches are flexible and strong, bending without breaking.
-The leaves represent the balance, harmony and growth we experience through these storms and life challenges.
-The willow tree gives us hope, a sense of belonging, safety and the ability to let go of the pain and suffering we have experienced and grow new, strong and bold.
-The image of the willow tree is our path to stability, hope and healing.
+The leaves represent the balance, harmony, and growth we experience through these storms and life challenges.
+The willow tree gives us hope, a sense of belonging, and safety.
+Furthermore, the ability to let go of the pain and suffering to grow new, strong and bold.
+The image of the willow tree is our path to stability, hope, and healing.

 The Help you Need from The Willow Place for Women